daac-tools/find-simdoc/README.md

 1585,6615,0.13671875
 ```

-### 3. Printing similar sentences
+### 3. Printing similar documents

-The executable `dump` prints similar sentences from an output CSV file.
+The executable `dump` prints similar documents from an output CSV file.

-If you want to print similar sentences in `reuters.txt` with the result `result-jaccard.csv`,
+If you want to print similar documents in `reuters.txt` with the result `result-jaccard.csv`,
 run the following command.

 ```